goriponsoft/ESE2RAM-Cartridge-74670/README-en.md

 ## What is ESE2-RAM(ESE-ESE-RAM)?

 In recent years, it has become difficult to obtain MSX games, and there was a lot of hesitation in replacing the precious Mega ROM cartridges with ESE-RAM.
-Therefore, we created this cartridge by using commonly available general-purpose logic ICs (although some require time and effort to order) to create a circuit equivalent to a mega ROM controller, and using that to assemble ESE-RAM.
+Therefore, we created this cartridge by using commonly available general-purpose logic ICs to create a circuit equivalent to a mega ROM controller, and using that to assemble ESE-RAM.

 I named this cartridge "ESE-ESE-RAM" or "ESE2-RAM".
 "ESE2-RAM" originates from "ESE squared".